-• Working with the head teacher and SENDCO to ensure that all children with SEN are catered for and that the school meets its responsibilities under the Equality Act (2010)

-with regard to reasonable adjustments and access arrangements.
+Working with the executive head teacher, head teacher and SENCO to ensure that all children with SEN are catered for and that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements.

-• Understand and meet their statutory responsibilities towards children and young people with SEN and/or disabilities.
+Understand and meet their statutory responsibilities towards children and young people with SEN and/or disabilities.